We will help to co-ordinate the support services and activities around you. We will also be able to help with providing information on:

 Overall our aim is to enable you to remain living independently within your community.

 Referrals to the service will come direct through the Memory Clinic and GPs in our Care Community.

-For more information on this service and the referral process please contact our Dementia Support Worker, Karen Barry, using the details below:
+For more information on this service and the referral process please contact our Dementia Support Worker, Nichola Fogarty, using the details below:

 From looking out for the first symptoms of Alzheimer’s, to understanding the challenges of living with someone with vascular dementia, our specialist Admiral Nurses have the knowledge and experience to understand the situation and suggest answers that might be hard to find elsewhere.

-Museum is proud to host a Dementia Friendship Group.
-This group meets at the museum at 2pm on the first and third Monday of every month.
+The Museum is proud to host a Dementia Friendship Group.
+This group meets at the museum at 2pm on the third Monday of every month.
 It is open to anyone living with dementia, their carers, family and friends.
 No charge is made for these events.

 We would appreciate, if possible, for you to contact us if you are planning on attending a session.

 SOON TO RESUME….

 The Alzheimer’s Society hosts a singing group where you can meet new people in a friendly, fun and social environment.
 The group is based around the principles of music therapy, which include vocal warm-ups and singing a huge range of familiar old and new songs for everyone’s tastes.